Healthy Chips + French Onion Dip Recipe (Lactose Free + GF)

 If you try this recipe, be sure to share a photo and tag me @rootandrevel on social media–I’d LOVE to see how it turned out for you!

-- Transfer dip to an airtight container and refrigerate for 2 hours.
-Serve with coconut oil chips (I recommend Jackson's Honest Sweet Potato Chips) and enjoy!
+Transfer dip to an airtight container and refrigerate for 2 hours.
+Serve with coconut oil chips (I recommend Henry's Honest Sweet Potato Chips) and enjoy!

 **Note: Nutrition Panel does not include chips.